knknkn1162/rails-custom-tutorial2/README.md

 Q. I often forgot to `do` keyword in rspec.
 For instance, I accidentally typed `it 'calls sth'` and returns, that should be `it 'calls sth' do`.
 Are there any linter to avoid this issue?

 ----

+Q. The command, especially the rspec command is too long.
+Currently, I make the shorter alias via Makefile.
+Is there the other way to type commands quickly?

+---